 - To add a new address, enter it in the field and click Add.
 You can only add one address at a time.

 - Select the email formats.
 You will receive one test email for each version you select.

 - Select if you’d like to add TEST or a time stamp to the end of your subject line.

 All WordFly user addresses automatically appear in the list.
 All test addresses are saved in a list: Default Test List.
 You can access this list by looking up any addresses on the test list using Subscriber > Subscriber Search.

 To send to a group or team, ask your organization to set up an alias email address.
 Add the alias email to the test list.

 Note: The button will be gray when no addresses are selected.

-For example, you might want to set up general address with all the major ISP's (Yahoo, Gmail, Hotmail).
+For example, you might want to set up a general address with all the major ISPs (Gmail, Hotmail, Yahoo).
 Send your test emails to these accounts and check out how your email renders in those email browsers.
-Or use WordFly’s Inbox Preview to test your email across over 30+ email clients right in the testing tab of the email campaign.
+Or use WordFly’s Inbox Preview to test your email across multiple email clients.

-Click on your linked images and test links, are these links redirecting to the correct landing pages?
-It’s so important to test every link in the email.
+Are the links redirecting to the correct landing pages?
+It’s important to test every link in the email.
 It’s usually the one link that isn’t tested that ends up breaking when the email sends.
-Click on everything to be sure all the links are working properly.
-Also be sure to check out the Full Review section of the testing tab for any issues.
+Also be sure to check out the Email Checklist page for any issues.